Updated July 2023

 - EN.650.614 Rights in Digital Age – This core policy course is delivered through teleconferencing by a practicing attorney.

 - EN.650.621 Critical Infrastructure Protection – This course covers cybersecurity issues of critical infrastructure and cyber-physical systems, a current focus of cybersecurity research and practice.

 - EN.650.656 Computer Forensics – This course presents the fundamental topics of digital forensics.

 - EN.650.658 Introduction to Cryptography – This entry-level course on both crypto theory and practice is for students who have never taken a crypto course before.
-Please send a request to me for approval if you are interested.
+Please send a request with relevant information to the instructor for approval.
 After I verify that this is the first crypto course you can register for it online and will be accepted.